 If you’re a fan of Girls and are hoping this book will provide you with greater insight into the creation of the TV show, its actors or its reception, you may be disappointed.
-Focusing on Lena’s childhood and personal life, you may be able to see how certain storylines made their way into the show, but the true value of this book is Lena’s ability to use her voice to share the story that is missing in existing representations of girls and women.
+Focusing on Lena’s childhood and personal life, you may be able to see how certain storylines made their way into the show, but the true value of this book is Lena’s ability to use her voice to share the story that is missing in much of the existing, mainstream representations of girls and women today.

 Another thing that makes Lena so relatable to many of her readers is her constant struggle with feeling like an outsider, at odds with those around her and often even with herself.
 By using this platform to share her experience of what it’s really like to be a girl growing up and feeling different from those around her, Not that kind of girl allows readers with similar struggles to connect and realise they’re not alone.
 And let’s face it, most girls growing up feel like they’re never going to fit in … or is that just me?

-- There will always be people who tell you you can’t, or shouldn’t.
+3. There will always be people who tell you that you can’t, or shouldn’t.
 Prove them wrong.

 Lena talks about how she struggled with whether she had the right to tell her story, and indeed many have argued she doesn’t, as a privileged white female, or have criticised her approach.
 But authentic women’s stories, especially ones with a feminist message, are still in the minority, which makes Not that kind of girl, and the fact that Lena shared her story so openly, a victory for women everywhere.